Six steps from idea to story

 (There will always be holes and problems, no matter how carefully you plan.
 There's no point fretting about them or, worse, letting them prevent you moving ahead.)

 From here on, everything takes place on the computer.
-I'm a Mac user, and I primarily write in an application called Scrivener.
+I primarily write in an application called Scrivener.
 I won't go into detail here, but suffice to say it's a brilliant app that makes my work, and especially my process, much easier to deal with.
 It's also insanely cheap for a pro-level app.
 If you're any kind of writer, check it out.

 Whatever you use, these principles still apply.
 You may not be able to do some of the specific things I'm about to describe in (for example) Word, but you can approximate them or simply use a different app for them and refer back to it.
 This is all about process, remember, not the specific tools or fine details.